LingliHelen/Study-on-FAANG-Market/README.md

 # Tools & Libraries
 - Python
-- yfinance
+- yfinance for data retrieval
-- pandas
-- numpy
+- pandas, numpy for data manipulation
-- matplotlib
-- seaborn
+- matplotlib, seaborn for visualization

 # How to Run
 1. Clone the repository